 It consists of a vanilla custard cream topped with caramelized sugar.
 You usually order it as dessert after dinner.

-Last but not least, my favorite desert at all times: The chocolate Soufflé.
+Last but not least, my favorite dessert at all times: The chocolate Soufflé.

 They are known and offered worldwide, but who doesn’t want the REAL thing?
 I do!